artorias961/artorias961.github.io/README.md

 }
 ```

+*file: is the path to the SCSS file*

+*outFile: is the output file path for the compiled CSS*

+*outputStyle: is the output style for the compiled CSS*

 This JSON file specifies the input SCSS file, the output CSS file, and the output style (expanded in this case, which means that the CSS will be written in a human-readable format).

 - Compile the SCSS: To compile the SCSS, you will need to use the node-sass library to read the JSON file and compile the SCSS.
 Here is an example of how you might do this using JavaScript: